acydlord/Ghostish/README.md

 Design copyright 2013 Ghost Foundation.

-Forked from Casper, the default Ghost theme and forked again from GhostBacker, polygonix's theme.
+Forked from Casper, the default Ghost theme and forked again from GhostBacker, Polygonix's theme.

-Visit Ghost at: [www.ghost.org](http://www.ghost.org "Ghost")
+Visit Ghost at: [www.ghost.org](http://www.ghost.org "Ghost") Also visit Polygonix's theme for more info" [GhostBacker](https://github.com/polygonix/GhostBacker)

 ##Changes from GhostBacker